Bootstrap percolation on the Hamming torus: Internally spanned planes

-\end{theorem} \begin{proof} We can subdivide the $d$-dimensional Hamming torus into $n^{d-d'}$ disjoint sub-Hamming tori of dimension $d'$.
-The probability of internally spanning a fixed sub-Hamming torus is $\sigma_{\threshold}(d',p)$, and the initially open sets in the sub-Hamming tori are mutually independent.
-Therefore, we may identify each $d'$-dimensional sub-Hamming torus with a single vertex, which is open independently with probability $\sigma_\threshold(d',p)$, and the result is a subset of a $(d-d')$-dimensional Hamming torus that spans with probability $\sigma_\threshold(d-d',\sigma_\threshold(d',p))$.
-If this procedure spans the $(d-d')$-dimensional Hamming torus, then the original configuration in the $d$-dimensional graph will span as well. \end{proof}
+\begin{pf} We can subdivide the $d$-dimensional Hamming torus into $n^{d-d'}$ disjoint sub-Hamming tori of dimension $d'$.
+The probability of internally spanning a fixed sub-Hamming torus is $\sigma_{\threshold }(d',p)$, and the initially open sets in the \mbox{sub-Hamming} tori are mutually independent.
+Therefore, we may identify each $d'$-dimensional sub-Hamming torus with a single vertex, which is open independently with probability $\sigma_\threshold(d',p)$, and the result is a random subset of a $(d-d')$-dimensional Hamming torus that spans with probability $\sigma_\threshold(d-d',\sigma_\threshold(d',p))$.
+If this procedure spans the $(d-d')$-dimensional Hamming torus, then the original configuration in the $d$-dimensional graph will span as well. \end{pf}

 Since we can compute bounds for $\sigma_{\threshold}(2,p)$ and $\sigma_{\threshold}(1,p)$ for all $\threshold$ and $p$, the dimension reduction inequality yields lower bounds on the critical exponents for all $d$ and $\threshold$.
 In some cases, the lower bounds obtained this way match our upper bounds, so we can precisely compute the critical exponent.
-For instance, when $d = 3$ and $\threshold=4$ we see that the critical exponent is $\alpha_c = 1+d/\threshold = 7/4$.
-In this case, if $\alpha = (7-\epsilon)/4$ with $0<\epsilon <1$ then Lemma~\ref{2d-span-lb-lem} with $k=2$ implies that $\sigma_{4}(2,n^{-\alpha}) \geq cn^{6 - 4\alpha} = cn^{-1+\epsilon}$.
-Then, since $\sigma_\threshold(d,p)$ is increasing in~$p$,
+For instance, when $d = 3$ and $\threshold=4$ we see that the critical exponent is $\alpha_{\mathrm{c}} = 1+d/\threshold= 7/4$.
+In this case, if $\alpha= (7-\epsilon)/4$ with $0<\epsilon<1$ then Lemma~\ref{2d-span-lb-lem} with $k=2$ implies that $\sigma_{4}(2,n^{-\alpha}) \geq cn^{6 - 4\alpha} = cn^{-1+\epsilon}$.
+Then, since $\sigma_\threshold(d,p)$ is increasing in $p$,

 Theorem~\ref{molar} implies that $1+d/\threshold$ is always an upper bound for the critical exponent, so in the case $d=3$, $\threshold=4$ the critical exponent is $7/4$.

 As a second example of how to apply Lemma~\ref{2d-span-lb-lem} and Theorem~\ref{dimred-thm}, consider the case $d=6$, $\threshold=5$.
 Applying dimension reduction and Lemma~\ref{2d-span-lb-lem} twice yields